KasRoudra2/CamHacker/README.md

 ### [+] Preview
 ![Hack anyone's camera and get images](https://github.com/KasRoudra/CamHacker/raw/main/files/ch.gif)

-### [+] Depenencies
+### [+] Dependencies
  - `php`
  - `curl`
  - `wget`
  - `unzip`

-All of the necessary depenencies will be installed automatically in first run!
+All of the necessary dependencies will be installed automatically in first run!

 ### [+] Note
-You need to use good (not mini version like opera mini) browsers as chrome/brave/mozila to get image captured.
+You need to use good (not mini version like opera mini) browsers as chrome/brave/mozilla to get image captured.
 Although some browsers can block this CamHacker, however it works in most devices.

 ### [+] Credits
 Thanks to <a href="https://github.com/noob-hackers/grabcam">Noob-Hackers</a>, <a href="https://github.com/Techchipnet/camphish">Technochip</a> and <a href="https://github.com/TheLinuxChoice">Linux Choice</a> for their open source codes!